May Alcott Nieriker

 Upon her chamber wall

-May Alcott, the youngest of four sisters, was born in Concord, Massachusetts on
+Abigail May Alcott, the youngest of the Alcott daughters, was born in Concord, Massachusetts on

 July 26, 1840.